July 20-25, 2014 at Camp Gamble

 The Eagle Trail Camp is organized to combine fun camp activities with an emphasis on Eagle required merit badges and seminars to help a Scout advance toward the rank of Eagle Scout!

 Participants will be placed in patrols and troops under the leadership of experienced adult leaders who will help guide them through the week.
-The program will begin Sunday afternoon after 2:00 pm, and end after Friday night’s closing campfire and recognition.
+The program will begin Sunday afternoon after 2:00 pm, and end after Friday afternoon's closing campfire and recognition.
 The entire Camp Gamble at the S-F Scout Ranch will be dedicated to this program for this week.
 The camp medical form signed by a physician is required.

 The Scout uniform will be the uniform for the week, and is required.